Muddz/KindleHighlightsReader/README.md

 # KindleHighlightReader <img width="35px" src="https://www.flaticon.com/svg/static/icons/svg/845/845938.svg">

-KindleHighlightsReader is a program that reads your highlights from your Kindle with options to clean and style the them and exports them in any of following formats: text, json, csv or pdf.
+KindleHighlightsReader is a program that reads your highlights from your Kindle with options to clean and style the them before exporting them in any of following formats: text, json, csv or pdf.

 ## Features
-- Trim highlights for redundant characters before and after like: `ed.
+- Trim highlights for redundant characters before and after: `ed.
 Hello` > `Hello`
 - Insert periods on all highlights.
 - Insert quotations on all highlights.
 - Remove quotation from all highlights.